nus-cs2113-AY2021S1/tp/docs/UserGuide.md

      Total MCs completed: 12
     ____________________________________________________________
 ```
-### Displaying expense items on list: `list` (coming soon)
+### Displaying expense items on list: `list`
-List all the expense items in the expense list and shows total amount of money spent for each currency.
+List all the expense items in the expense list, show total amount of money spent for each currency and the curent day,
+week, month, and year.

 Format: `list expenses`